4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Bad breath (halitosis) can be an unpleasant and embarrassing condition.
 We may not realize we have bad breath, but everyone has it occasionally, especially in the morning.

-There are various reasons one may have bad breath.
-In healthy people, the primary reason is due to microbial deposits on the tongue, especially the back of the tongue.
+You may have bad breath for multiple reasons.
+In healthy people, the main reason for bad breath is microbial deposits on the tongue.
 Some studies have shown that brushing the tongue reduces bad breath by as much as 70 percent.

 How often should I brush and floss?